On arithmetic of the superspecial locus: Trace formula for groups of compact type

 \subsection{Application to the superspecial locus}

-Let $G$, $\pi_0\in G(\Q)$, $U_N$ and $R(\pi_0)$ be those in Section~\ref{sec:07}, also see Theorem~\ref{75}.
-In the remaining of this section, We apply the results in this Section to compute the trace $\tr R(\pi_0)$ of the Hecke operator $R(\pi_0)$.
-Note that this computes the number of $\Fp$-rational points in $\Lambda^*_{g,N}$ (see Theorem~\ref{75} (3)).
+Let $G$, $\pi_0\in G(\Q)$, $U_N$ and $R_N(\pi_0)=R(\pi_0)$ be those in Section~\ref{sec:07}, also see Theorem~\ref{75}.
+In this subsection, we apply results of previous subsections for computing the trace $\tr R(\pi_0)$.
+Note that this computes the number of $\Fp$-rational points of $\Lambda^*_{g,N}$ (see Theorem~\ref{75} (3) and Remark~\ref{911}).
 The centralizer $G_{\pi_0}$ is isomorphic to the group of unitary similitudes of a Hermitian space $V$ over the imaginary quadratic field $\Q(\pi_0)=\Q(\sqrt{-p})$.
 This group $G_{\pi_0}$ satisfies the Hasse principle; see a proof below.

 \begin{lemma} Let $E$ be an imaginary quadratic field and $G=GU(V,\psi)$ be the group of unitary similitudes of a Hermitian space $V$ over $E$.
 Then $G$ satisfies the Hasse principle. \end{lemma} \begin{proof} This is certainly known to the experts.
-As we could not find a reference, we provide a proof a the reader's convenience.
-Note that this is not covered by well-known results of Kottwitz in \cite[Section 7]{kottwitz:jams92}; the group $G$ is of type $A$ but the number $n=\dim_E V$ of variables may not be even.
+We indicate how this follows from a result of Kottwitz.
+Consider the short exact sequence